 The best gardens aren’t always the biggest and however small, cramped and uninviting your garden feels right now, rest assured there are ways in which you can transform it into a relaxing retreat that you’ll want to spend time in.

 If you’re looking for small garden ideas, these design tricks will make your garden appear bigger than it actually is!

 3 Design Tricks to Make Your Garden Appear Bigger

 Avoiding a straight path and using diagonals not only creates a longer line, but it also tricks the eye into thinking your garden is bigger than it is.
 The triangles which are formed from dividing your garden with diagonal lines are great for incorporating interesting planting areas.

 Laying out paving slabs diagonally in a courtyard can be a great way of making your outdoor space appear larger.
 Repeating materials or plants also lends itself well to a small garden.

 If you have two circles together as your lawn shape, use the circle closest to the house as the largest and make the circle furthest away smaller.

 This is an effective way the emphasise the perspective and make the garden look longer than it really is.
 Accentuate the perspective of small gardens by incorporating circles into your garden.

 Wide, Low Steps

-Wide, low steps are a great way to dividing up the garden.
-You can also use raised beds which help to create levels that will increase visual interest and add to the perception that the garden is bigger than it is.
+Wide, low steps are a great way of dividing up the garden.
+You can also use raised beds which help to create levels that will increase visual interest.
+This will also add to the perception that the garden is bigger than it is.